 Melbourne is the undisputed culinary capital of Australia.

 So, bring in the experts.
-Here are five top guided Melbourne food tours that will introduce you to the city’s most interesting culinary traditions.
-You’ll also get plenty of recommendations from you local guide for eateries to return to during your stay.
+Here are ten top Melbourne food tours that will introduce you to the city’s most interesting culinary traditions.
+You’ll also get plenty of recommendations from your local guide for eateries to return to during your stay.

 Looking for Melbourne food tours that provides a broad introduction to the city’s dining scene?
 Join this guided stroll through the inner city, learning where to pick up delicate hand-made dumplings, gourmet salamis, fine chocolates and numerous other delicious treats along the way.
 The tour culminates with a two-course lunch at one of Melbourne’s best restaurants.
 It’s the perfect start to your Melbourne food journey.

 The amazing Queen Victoria Market is famous for fresh produce and specialty shopping, and you can experience everything this Melbourne institution has to offer on a fully guided market tour.
 Led by a local market guide, you’ll spend two hours discovering the very best fresh foods, learn fascinating facts about the history of the market, and uncover some surprising specialties.
 This is definitely one of the top Melbourne food tours for first-time visitors to the city.